lukso-network/tools-lsp-factory/docs/classes/lsp7-digital-asset.md

    - `symbol` - `string`: The symbol of the token.
    - `ownerAddress` - `string` : The owner of the contract.
    - `isNFT` - `boolean`: Specify if the contract represent a fungible or a non-fungible token.
+   - `digitalAssetMetadata`?: `LSP4MetadataBeforeUpload | string`: [LSP4 Digital Asset Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md) to be attached to the smart contract.
+Can be an encoded hex string, ipfs url or         metadata object as defined in (LSP4DigitalAssetMetadata.uploadMetadata)[./lsp4-digital-asset-metadata#uploadMetadata].
 2. `contractDeploymentOptions?` - `Object`: Specify contract deployment details.
 See [Contract Deployment Options specification](../deployment/contract-deployment-options) for more information.
     - `version?` - `string`: The contract version you want to deploy.
 Defaults to latest version of [lsp-smart-contracts library](https://github.com/lukso-network/lsp-smart-contracts).
     - `byteCode?` - `string`: The creation + runtime bytecode of the contract to deploy.